wkssm18/project_1/README.md

     - risk_free_return: Risk free rate.
 Used to calculate optimal risky portfolio
     - cal: Capital allocation line.
 If this is set as True, it will draw capital allocation line on the graph as well

 This function creates a scatter plot of portfolio returns vs risks, for a number of simulations.
 This plot visualizes the efficient frontier allowing the user to identify how their portfolio is doing.
 This graph also suggests the best composition for the safest portfolio and the optimal risky portfolio.
 This gives the user the ability to utilize the information given to re-evaluate their current portfolio.
-It also allows them to make their own informed decision to increase their profits or decrease their risk.
+It also allows them to make their own informed decision to increase their profits or decrease their risk. <br>
+This function returns a list of optimal risky portfolio weights

-**### Monte Carlo Simulation**
+** ### Monte Carlo Simulation **

 #### 7. Perform Monte Carlo Simulations